Skip to main content

 “Hmm?”

 “Please don’t trust people around you way too much with everything.
 There is a throne at stake, our future in question...”
-Her worried voice was back and Jalal smiled at her understandingly before hugging her again.
+Her worried voice was back, and Jalal smiled at her understandingly before hugging her again.

-Rukaiya Sultana Begum felt nauseating in the morning.
+Rukaiya Sultana Begum felt nauseous in the morning.
 It continued for two days until she felt worse and informed her maid-in-waiting.
-She stirred in restlessness prompting one of her maids to call for the medicine man.
+She stirred in restlessness, prompting one of her maids to call for the medicine man.
 He inspected the Padishah Begum’s health and spoke to Hamida Banu Begum in private.
 In an hour, the Lahore palace was rejoicing with the good news that the Timurid Dynasty was soon to have an heir.
 The ladies held a grand feast in the garden while Rukaiya was forbidden to step out of her chambers.

-The Emperor arrived at the zenana with much promptness and grandeur and hugged his mother who had congratulated him.
+The Emperor arrived at the zenana with much promptness and grandeur and hugged his mother, who had congratulated him.
 Without wasting any time, he walked towards the Pari Mahal, where Rukaiya sat savouring some tamarind her maid had brought.
 As he entered her chambers and the maids bowed and left, Rukaiya smiled a smile Jalal had missed over the past two years.
-Suddenly his heart ached in guilt.
+Suddenly, his heart ached in guilt.
 He had lost his innocent Rukaiya in Harem politics.
 But he was helpless.
 There were not many he could trust with the position of the Padshah Begum as much as he trusted his mother or her.
 He wished and prayed that the child would make Rukaiya truly happy again.
 She patted the place beside her on the bed, asking him to sit and placed her hand over his when he touched her belly lovingly.
-A tear escaped her eyes prompting Jalal to frown and wipe it away and smile at her.
-Today, he did feel complete in ways, Rukaiya never made him feel before.
+A tear escaped her eyes, prompting Jalal to frown and wipe it away and smile at her.
+Today, he did feel complete in ways, Rukaiya had never made him feel before.
 As much as he loved her, he knew how important an heir was for the throne.
 And he never wanted to hurt her over such a sensitive matter.

-Rukaiya Begum sat in silence watching him smile for a moment and asked
+Rukaiya Begum sat in silence, watching him smile for a moment, and asked

 “So when are you leaving for Agra?”